marlonbernardes/expressive/README.md

   // using the @Middleware decorator. globalMiddlewares?: []

-  // Wwrapper function which will "wrap" each one of the routes.
+  // Wrapper function which will "wrap" each one of the routes.
   // Wrappers can also be specified at a class/method level using the
   // @Wrapper decorator.
   globalWrapper?: (fn) => (req, res, next) => fn(req, res, next)